AlbertoParravicini/segretini-matplottini/README.md

 [x] recreate sample plots
 [x] create imports for utils inside __init__, to hide private stuff [x] changelog
-[] timeseries plot for video frames
+[x] timeseries plot for video frames
-[] new barplot code
+[] minor tick locator for timeseries (same as major, but check that interval is < than major.<- automatic, not necessaty) [] new barplot code
     [] e2e test
 [] plot for tp/tn/f1/etc. Have setting that says which should be plotten, and setting for nrows/ncols (default=plot all, nrows/cols is sqrt (e.g. 4 -> 2,2))